jacky3314206/Auto-Ticketing/README.md

 # 🎟️ Auto Ticketing Bot | Selenium + Python

 ## 📌 Project Overview
-This is a Python + Selenium automation script designed to assist in purchasing tickets on Tixcraft.
+This is a Python + Selenium automation script designed to assist in purchasing tickets.
 It simulates manual ticket purchasing to reduce clicking efforts and improve efficiency.

-⚠️ **Disclaimer:** This project is for learning Selenium automation testing only.
-Please comply with Tixcraft's terms of use and do not use it for unauthorized activities.
+⚠️ **Disclaimer:** This project is for learning Selenium automation testing purposes only.
+Please comply with the terms of use of each website and do not use it for any illegal activities.

 ---